Early dark energy constraints with late-time expansion marginalization: Results and Discussion

 We start by discussing constraints on early dark energy models with the usual cosmological constant as late dark energy.
 The results in this subsection expand on previous analyses with the inclusion of DES-Y3 data and the mitigation of baryonic effects on ACT data by considering multipoles $\ell < 3000$ in the TT, TE and EE power spectra.

-One of the main arguments in favor of the EDE model is its ability to improve the CMB fit with respect to the $\Lambda$CDM model.
+One of the main arguments given by previous works in the literature in favor of the EDE model is its ability to improve the CMB fit with respect to the $\Lambda$CDM model.
 The EDE analysis from the ACT collaboration \cite{act_ede} has reported a 3$\sigma$ evidence for EDE using full ACT spectra, Planck TT spectrum cut at $\ell = 650$, CMB lensing and BAO, finding $f_\mathrm{EDE} = 0.091^{+0.020}_{-0.036}$.
 This is in agreement with our results using the DC1 dataset, which differs from \cite{act_ede} by the inclusion of SNe data and the cut in the multipoles in the ACT power spectra.

-Figure~\ref{fig:ede_fluid_des_y3} shows our results for the posterior distributions for the parameters $H_0$, $\Omega_m$, $S_8$ and $f_\mathrm{EDE}$, using both the EDE model and a standard $\Lambda$CDM model for the base dataset DC1.
-We find a roughly $2 \sigma$ evidence for EDE, $f_\mathrm{EDE} = 0.088^{+0.028}_{-0.035}$.
+Figure~\ref{fig:ede_fluid_des_y3} shows our results for the posterior distributions for the parameters $H_0$, $\Omega_m$, $S_8$ and $f_\mathrm{EDE}$, using both the EDE model and a standard $\Lambda$CDM model for the base dataset DC1; we find $f_\mathrm{EDE} = 0.088^{+0.028}_{-0.035}$.
 The figure shows that a preference for nonzero EDE has the desirable property of relaxing the Hubble tension by increasing the $H_0$ posterior mean.
 On the other hand, one notices that EDE also leads to a less dramatic increase in the $S_8$ posterior mean, from $S_8 = 0.820 \pm 0.012$ (DC1, $\Lambda$CDM) to $S_8 = 0.840^{+0.018}_{-0.020}$ (DC1, EDE).
 This effect further increases the disagreement with galaxy survey results, which prefer a significantly lower value in the $\Lambda$CDM scenario: the DES-Y3 fiducial analysis, for instance, reports $S_8 = 0.776 \pm 0.017$ \cite{desy3}.
 In order to verify the effects of different implementations of EDE models, we show in Table \ref{tab:1dconstraints-edemodels} the consistency among the marginalized constraints for the parameters $H_0$, $S_8$ and $f_\mathrm{EDE}$ obtained using dataset DC1 from the three different implementations of EDE models, namely an effective fluid description and the two scalar field models described in section~\ref{sec:ede}.
 We verified that this consistency remains when including DES data.
 In the following most of our analyses are performed in the effective fluid description.